The Art of Peace

 Dinner Conference Hotel Schlaining / Konferenzhotel Schlaining

-Paneldiscussion (German with English interpretation) Granarium
+Public Paneldiscussion (German with English interpretation) Granarium

 Der Elefant im Raum: Die USA als Herausforderung für die liberale Weltordnung